codewave-new/create-cwr-project/README.md

 - Redux store implemented with Redux Thunk
 - Pre configured with eslint and prettier for maintain coding structure across the systems
 - Pre configured with husky to prevent wrong code to commit into git
+- Pre configured with Jest and React Testing Library for unit testing

 ## Installation